wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-swr.md

   operations,
   codeGenerators: [
     {
-      templates: [
-        ...templates.typescript.all,
-        templates.typescript.operations,
-        templates.typescript.linkBuilder,
-      ],
-    },
-    {
-      templates: [templates.typescript.client, new NextJsTemplate()],
+      templates: [templates.typescript.client],
       path: '../components/generated',
     },
   ],
 })
 ```

-What's notable here is that we're using `templates.typescript.client` to generate our base client that is used by SWR and our the `NextJsTemplate` generated Next.js client.
+What's notable here is that we're using `templates.typescript.client` to generate our base client that is used by SWR [`@wundergraph/swr`](https://github.com/wundergraph/wundergraph/tree/main/packages/swr) package.

 Next up is setting up the SWR hooks.